Bay, Laguna: Barangays

-The Barangay name Masaya means happy.
-Masaya was part of Tranca and Puypuy during the early times; the upper part from the railway was part of Tranca, while the lower part toward the town was part of Puypuy.
-When the railroad was built in the early half of the twentieth century, a train station was built in Masaya making it the center of commerce in the upland of Bay, catering five barangays.
-Grocery stores, dress shops, hardware and sari-sari stores sprouted surrounding the train station where people shopped their primary needs, making it a festive place.
-When somebody was leaving home to go to the place and another person asked "Where are you going?", he/she will answer "doon sa masaya" and barangay Masaya was born.
+The barangay's name masayá means "happy".
+The upper part from the railway was part of Tranca, while the lower part towards town was part of Puypuy.
+When the railway was built in the early 20th century, a train station was built there, making it a commercial center for the five barangays of upland Bay.
+Grocery stores, dress shops, hardware stores and sari-sari stores sprouted around the train station, and the festive air had those leaving home for the place to say they were heading "doón sa masayá" (lit. 'where it is happy').